 All laboratory-measured parameters are analyzed at the University of Maryland Center for Environmental Science's Chesapeake Biological Laboratory (CBL), Nutrient Analytical Services Laboratory (NASL).
-For details, refer to Appendix VII in the Quality Assurance Project Plan for the Maryland Department of Natural Resources Chesapeake Bay Water Quality Monitoring Program Chemical and Physical Properties Component for the Period July 1, 2020 - June 30, 2021 (Cole and Parham 2020).
+For details, refer to Appendix 15 in the Quality Assurance Project Plan for the Maryland Department of Natural Resources Chesapeake Bay Water Quality Monitoring Program Chemical and Physical Properties Component for the Period July 1, 2021 - June 30, 2022 (Cain and Parham 2021).

-Appendix VII is an aggregation of NASL methods documents.
-Table 10 lists the documents in Appendix VII
+Appendix 15 is an aggregation of NASL methods documents.
+Table 10 lists the documents covered in Appendix 15.